RaghavK24/Sentdex-Pandas-Project-with-notes-/README.md

 ### state_abbv0.csv :
 This dataset contains postal code for each state.
 This would be used for making sure that the abbreviation for states is the same in county_15 and pres16 variables in our code

-## Aim :

-The purpose of this project is to look at election data by county and see if there's a relationship between voting, minimum wage, and unemployment.
-We would be comparing vote percentage for US Presidential Election nominee Donald Trump by county and the minimum wage and unemployment rate for the respective counties.

 ## Result :